NodeJSNamibia/gummy-bears/docs/design/db-model.md

 ### Student Information

-A student user will be modeled as follows:
+A student information object can be represented as follows:

 ```json
 {
     "studentNumber": 09873422344,